AlexisGamero/MAS-Prueba1Songs/README.md

 ### Pet Shop Boys:
 - Here (Currently working on it)
-- Home and Dry
+- Home and Dry (Currently working on it)
 - You are the one
 - Go West
 - Footsteps (maybe?)
 - Closer to heaven
 - I wouldn't normally do this kind of thing
 - Was It Worth It?
-(Definitely)
+(Definitely) (Not sure what version to use)

 ### Depeche Mode:
 - Ghosts Again